Keeping steam alive in the Scottish Highlands over the last 40 years has been challenging but rewarding.

 The Strathspey Railway continues to provide passengers who come from all over the world to visit the Cairngorms with a unique railway experience, travelling on a restored section of what was the original Highland railway line.

 The Strathspey Railway Company Limited was formed in 1972 but did not start operating until 1978.
-This year marks the 40th year of timetabled operation.

 Originally the service operated from Boat of Garten to Speyside station – which was located just outside Aviemore – but in 1998 the railway gained access to platform 3 of the then newly refurbished Victorian station in Aviemore and now services run from there to both Boat of Garten and Broomhill – the latter also known as Glenbogle, having featured as the railway station in the popular Monarch of the Glen TV series.
 The railway's ultimate ambition is to extend its line to the historic 18th century-planned town and Victorian holiday resort of Grantown-on-Spey.